gicLAB/SECDA-TFLite/README.md

-You can now set up the dev environment natively (2.A) or via docker (2.B).
+You can now set up the dev environment using docker container (recommended) or natively.

 ## 2.A: Using VSCode Dev Container
 - Ensure docker is up and running and current user is part of docker group